pmp0x/famous/README.md

 #famous

-Meteor package for browserified version of Famo.us from https://github.com/Famous/browserify-seed The current version is 0.2.2.
+Meteor package with browserified version of Famo.us.
+The current version is 0.3.0 - https://github.com/Famous/famous/releases/tag/0.3.0.
 All classes are available in namespace `famous`.

     famous = {